grgdll/OLTraj_examples/README.md

 * 20171026_oltraj_030_uv_global.nc
 * 20171030_oltraj_030_uv_global.nc

-Finally, to run the jupyter notebook type this command from the top directory of the cloned repository (i.e., OLTraj_examples-main): `jupyter notebook 1_Plot_traj/Source/OLTraj_eg_1.ipynb`
+Finally, to start the jupyter notebook type this command from the top directory of the cloned repository (i.e., OLTraj_examples-main): `jupyter notebook 1_Plot_traj/Source/OLTraj_eg_1.ipynb`.
+You will then be able to run the script and see the plotted Lagrangian trajectories along the cruise track.

+We have kept the length of the cruise short to minimise the number of OLTraj files you need to download.
+However, you can also generate your own cruise track file, download the relative OLTraj files, and plot all the Lagrangian trajectories that you want.